hyperledger-labs/splice/cluster/images/docs/src/sv_operator/bootstrap.rst

 Start the SV app
 ----------------

-If your configuration is sound and your SV identity has been approved by a sufficient number of currently active SVs, starting the SV node software (the *SV app*) for the first time will automatically bootstrap your SV into a fully operational status.
+If your configuration is sound and your SV identity has been approved by a sufficient number of currently active SVs (currently, this can be performed by DA once you generate and provide your identity information as explained above), starting the SV app for the first time will automatically bootstrap your SV into a fully operational status.
 To start the SV app, run the following command:

 .. parsed-literal::